miraliumre/gsm/README.md

 A huge shoutout is also due to the entire open source community that has created and supports projects such as the LimeSDR and Osmocom.
-It is because of these efforts that individual researchers and small business can now dive into complex radio communication standards without shelling out massive amounts of cash for high-end equipment typically reserved for the giants in the telecom industry.
+It is because of these efforts that individuals and small business can now research complex radio communication protocols without shelling out massive amounts of cash for high-end equipment typically reserved for the giants in the telecom industry.

 [Lucas Teske]: https://lucasteske.dev/2019/12/creating-your-own-gsm-network-with-limesdr/